vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

     * GET /2.0/services/securitygroup/internal/scope/{scopeId}
   * filter security group names by `<vch name>-SecurityGroup` prefix
   * or if we keep KV pairs of each created network, then we just need to use that to list all the networks

+* docker run <image> --net=<network-name>
+  * create a containerVM
+  * if using security tag as the membership condition, need to assign security tag to the containerVM
+    * POST /2.0/services/securitytags/vm/{vmId}

 ## State Storage
   * we can map a docker network name to a security group name as `<vch name>-SecurityGroup-<network name>`